I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 Most classes are structured around music, and there are 10 music genres to choose from.

-The difficulty of the ride changes based on the speed of your legs (cadence) and how tough it is to peddle (resistance).
+The difficulty of the ride changes based on the speed of your legs (cadence) and how tough it is to pedal (resistance).
 The resistance is changed by twisting the knob left and right.
 The instructor tells you the cadence and resistance at each point in the ride, and there are indicators on the screen too.

 These recommended cadence and resistance numbers are just a baseline and can be modified to whatever works for you.